Lautaro-R-collins/odin/README.md

-# odin-recipes  html simple de recetas para el proyecto odin con fines didácticos
+# odin-recipes  simple html of recipes for the odin project for teaching purposes